-We observe that an analog of the standard first-order approach can be used to characterize the cheapest way to implement a distribution over posteriors.
-Given the contract written by the principal, the agent faces a decision problem.
-The characterization of the agent's optimal learning is well known: it corresponds to the concavification of the agent's value function.
-This requirement (optimality of the agent's learning) produces a number of conditions that the contract must satisfy, which are the analog of the standard incentive compatibility conditions.
-Furthermore, we discover that these conditions have a particular structure that allows us to radically simplify the principal's problem of implementing a posterior distribution.
-For any state $k$, each message contingent transfer in that state can be written as the difference between the transfer paid in that state for a ``benchmark message'' and a constant that depends only on exogenous values and the posteriors themselves (which are not control variables for this problem).
-Proposition \ref{dramatic} summarizes this finding: the principal's optimization problem reduces $m$-fold--from one with $n \times m$ variables, where $m$ is the number of posteriors and $n$ is the number of states, to one with just $n$ variables.
-This dramatic simplification sets the stage for the remainder of our results.
+In our model, it is costly for the agent to acquire information, and he has significant freedom in his learning: he may choose any distribution over posterior beliefs whose mean is the prior.
+Although the evidence an agent acquires is non-contractible, in our main analysis, we assume that the true state is.
+Under this assumption, we begin by observing that any contract induces a decision problem for an agent.
+This allows us to show that the principal can implement any feasible learning: she can write a contract such that the agent is willing to learn precisely as desired \textit{and} report honestly.
+That is, the agency problem does not impede the principal's ability to acquire information.
+This result stands in stark contrast to the classical setting (\cite{holmstrom1979moral}), wherein not all effort levels can be implemented in the second-best world.

-This result carries with it significant economic content.
+Next, we show that the required incentives for the agent's learning produce a number of conditions whose structure allows us to simplify the principal's problem.
+For any state, each message contingent transfer in that state can be written as the difference between the transfer paid in that state for a ``benchmark message'' and a constant that depends only on exogenous values and the posteriors themselves.